chezou/cloudera-parcel/README.md

 Upload every `./target/*.parcel` and `./target/manifest.json` to the same directory on http server.

 You can put Parcels on S3.
 It doesn't need to have index.html for directory listing.

+## FAQ

+### How to control R version?

+This parcel use Miniconda to install R. You can controll R version with setting [r-essentials](https://anaconda.org/r/r-essentials)' version.